 Вземете подарък чаша с избрани хостинг планове!

-What Is a Domain Lock?
+What Is a Domain Lock

 Jump.BG

-Key Takeaways
+Key Takeaways:

-• A domain lock is a security feature that prevents unauthorised domain transfers and critical changes by restricting actions at the registrar or registry level.
+A domain lock is a security feature that prevents unauthorized domain transfers and critical changes by restricting actions at the registrar or registry level.
+It reduces the risk of domain hijacking by ensuring that transfer requests and ownership modifications cannot proceed without explicit authorization.
+For effective protection, domain locking should be used alongside strong account security measures such as two-factor authentication and regular monitoring.

-What Is the Purpose of Domain Locking?
+Understanding the Purpose of a Domain Lock

-Domain locking exists to enforce registrar-level control before any critical domain changes can be processed.
-It is not merely a general safety feature, but a specific restriction on high-risk actions such as transfers or administrative updates.
-In practice, this means certain requests are automatically rejected unless the account holder deliberately changes the domain's status.
-This creates an intentional checkpoint in the management process, ensuring that sensitive actions cannot be performed through automated systems or through unauthorised access alone.
+In practice, this means certain requests are automatically rejected unless the account holder intentionally changes the domain status.
+This creates a deliberate checkpoint in the management process, ensuring that sensitive actions cannot proceed through automated systems or via unauthorized access alone.

-Key Features and Functions of Domain Locking
+Key Features and Functionalities of Domain Locks

 Registry-Level Enforcement

-Domain locking is enforced at the registry level through standardised status codes such as clientTransferProhibited.
-When this status is active, transfer requests are automatically rejected before processing, ensuring the restriction is applied consistently across all systems.
+Domain locking is enforced at the registry level through standardized status codes such as clientTransferProhibited.
+When this status is active, transfer requests are automatically rejected before processing, ensuring the restriction is applied consistently across systems.

 Scope of Restrictions